buisihung11/Java_HotelBooking/README.md

 # Java_HotelBooking

-An Java web app build with MVC2 model develop a simple Ecommerce website to sell  books.
+A website to service booking hotel online with use STRUTS 2 framework.
-With use [Stripe](https://stripe.com/) for online payments.
+Also using JavaMailSender to send email for customer to confirm their booking

 ## Getting Started